In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part Two, you learned how to configure text widgets.

 - Change the default Uncategorized post category to something more meaningful.

-- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this box unchecked.
+- If you use nested categories on your site, you may want to check the Show hierarchy box, otherwise leave this option as is.

 - To display the number of posts published in each category on your site, tick the Show post counts check box …